sergiomtzlosa/latex-template-report-unizar/README.md

 Finally, you can import building settings for TeXStudio using the **TeXStudio profile** file for UNIX or Windows systems from **TeXStudio-profile folder**, go to menu **Options --> Load profile...** to load them.

-## BIBLIOGRAPHY FLAVOURS
+## Bibliography flavors

-Besides the default bibliography, there are two projects which implement bibunits and chapterbib for bibliography, feel free to e¡use them if you need bibliography at the end of each chapter.
+Besides the default bibliography style, there are two projects which implement bibunits and chapterbib for bibliography, feel free to e¡use them if you need bibliography at the end of each chapter.

 Check out the bibliography flavours [here](bibliography-work-report)